individual-brain-charting/docs/docs/source/tasks.rst

 .. container:: tags

-   :bdg-light:`_audiovisual_perception` :bdg-success:`speech_perception` :bdg-secondary:`_language_comprehension` :bdg-secondary:`_language_processing` :bdg-success:`_auditory_scene_analysis`
+   :bdg-secondary:`language_comprehension` :bdg-secondary:`_language_comprehension` :bdg-light:`social_cognition` :bdg-success:`auditory_scene_analysis` :bdg-light:`action_perception`

 .. admonition:: Implementation
    :class: seealso

    - Software: Expyriment 0.9.0 (Python 2.7)
+   - Audio device: MagnaCoil (Magnacoustics)

 The Bang task was adapted from the study (`Campbell et al., 2015 <https://doi.org/10.1016/j.neurobiolaging.2015.07.028>`__), dedicated to investigate aging effects on neural responsiveness during naturalistic viewing.
 The task relies on watching - viewing and listening - of an edited version of the episode "Bang!
 You're Dead" from the TV series "Alfred Hitchcock Presents".
 The original black-and-white, 25-minute episode was condensed to seven minutes and fifty five seconds while preserving its narrative.
 The plot of the final movie includes scenes with characters talking to each other as well as scenes with no verbal communication.
 This task was performed during a single run in one unique session.
 Participants were never informed of the title of the movie before the end of the session.
 Ten seconds of acquisition were added at the end of the run.
 The total duration of the run was thus eight minutes and five seconds.
+**Note:** We used the MagnaCoil (Magnacoustics) audio device for all subjects except for *subject-08*, for whom we employed MRConfon MKII.

 The conditions for this task are described in `this table <condBang_>`__ and the main contrasts derived from those conditions are described in `this table <contBang_>`__.